Skip to content

 Which best describes your home?

-Different ant species carry different pricing tiers and treatment approaches.
+Different ant species carry different treatment approaches and cost tiers.
 Confirming species before agreeing to a price prevents overpaying for unnecessary carpenter-ant premium or underpaying for a species that requires specialized treatment.

 Species 1